pepihasenfuss/ungravel-smartcontracts/README.md

 or to any company.
 Sources are well-documented, this dApp is a jump-start for group-related custom<br>
 development, s.a. p2p-investing, p2p-loans, p2p-auctions, group voting, mobile wallets, group wallets. <br>
 The entire dApp can be deployed on any EVM withing 48 hours, including appr.
 40 smart contracts & infrastructure.<br>
-The entire dApp stack is for sale!
-The Lead Developer, the main architect of almost 1 decade of man work that went into our product stack,<br>
-is applying to support integration & customization into your environment.
-He will manage the transition from our <br>
-internal repository into your github or repository to jump-start your product, soon!
 **************************************************************************************************************<br>

 <br><br>